TEALSK12/2nd-semester-introduction-to-computer-science/units/7_unit/01_lesson/lesson.md

 ### 1. Do Now

-* Display the Do Now on the board.
+* Display the Do Now.
+* Give the students at least five minutes to think about the questions posed in the Do Now.
+* This might be a good time for a think-pair-share.

 ### 2. Lesson